-Sarcomatoid is the least common cell type, accounting for 10 to 20% of cases.
+Sarcomatoid cells are the least common cell type, composing 10% – 20% of cases.

-The average life expectancy is about 6 months.
+The average life expectancy for sarcomatoid mesothelioma is 1 year or less.

-Treatment options are limited, and most often uses a palliative approach.
+Treatment options are limited and often confined to palliative.

 - Enlarged, elongated nucleus